scalable-react/scalable-react-boilerplate/README.md

    npm run build

 ### File Structure
 * Some files left out for brevity.
-Please reference the files in the [Feature First React Boilerplate](https://github.com/RyanCCollins/feature-first-react-boilerplate) project for information about the file structure.
+Please reference the files in the [Scalable React Boilerplate](https://github.com/RyanCCollins/feature-first-react-boilerplate) project for an example of the file structure.
+The application will ultimately be in use in a production web application project and more info will be posted here when we have production level examples.
 ```
 .
 ├── README.md